 In the code generated by Jedd, relational operations are implemented as calls into the Jedd runtime library.
 The runtime library optionally makes calls to a profiler which records, for each operation, the time taken and the number of nodes and shape of the operand and result BDDs.
 This information is written out as an SQL file to be loaded into a database, which provides a flexible data store on which arbitrary queries can be performed to present the data to the user.
 Jedd also includes CGI scripts to provide access to the profiling data through a web browser.
 We use SQLite for the database and thttpd for the web server because of their ease of installation, but in principle, any SQL database and CGI-capable web server should work.
-The overall profile view shows, for each relational operation in the program, the number of times it was executed, the total time taken, and the maximum size of the BDDs involved (see Figure 9).
+The overall profile view shows, for each relational operation in the program, the number of times it was executed, the total time taken, and the maximum size of the BDDs involved.
 Clicking on an operation brings up a detailed view with a line of information for each time the operation was executed.
 Clicking on a specific execution of the operation generates a graphical representation of the shape of the BDDs involved in the operation.
-Figure 10 shows an example of this graphical representation for a typical replace operation.
-In this case, the relation consists of two attributes, the first mapped to the physical domain ranging from levels 20 to 39 of the BDD, and the second being moved from the physical domain at levels 80 to 99 of the BDD to a different physical domain at levels 60 to 79.